fixongbg/cdceprog_DFO/README.md

        sudo i2cdetect -y 1

 You should see a lot of dashes but in all those dashes there should be a number saying 65 (or any number).
 [Like this](https://lh3.googleusercontent.com/a_tGdSa3VDv70SZUX8pBk3JYfTwxvivDkqDmNHTE_eoHsUaEfkLwutUSrhtNkMlRlNb3_yKA2tN6Wyzj8NT0abgotpBu9qsyMpTpNp2FjEySThF0hWop8WraXeFAZ0QJiEp1OZL8utQ=w2400).
-If so, your good to go.
+<br>If so, your good to go.
 If not, check your connections.

 # Programming